tedlee/spark.py/README.md

 ## install

-spark is a [shell script][bin], so drop it somewhere and make sure it's added to your `$PATH`.
-It's helpful if you have a super-neat collection of dotfiles, [like mine][dotfiles].
+spark.py is a python implementation of @holman's [spark][https://github.com/holman/spark], so drop it somewhere and make sure it's added to your `$PATH`.

-If you're on OS X, spark is also on [Homebrew][brew]:

-    brew install spark

 ## usage